• Overview

 OVERVIEW

-How can data creation and visualization foreground the interdependent and reciprocal relationships between human and plant bodies?
-How can artistic interventions open up new possibilities and ethical orientations toward more-than-human communities and bring forth their complex entwinement with the local environment?
+How can data creation and visualization foreground the reciprocal relationships between human and plant bodies?

 Shifting Perspective